 What these events share in common is the question “Who’s going be the leader?”

-As social networking in business rapidly continues defining itself we may see many large and small players circumvented if they ignore it.
+As social networking in business continues defining itself so rapidly we will see many large and small players circumvented if they ignore it.

 Companies are now very lean and highly intent on remaining viable as they look to position for upturn when it comes.
 The skills for pulling all this all together are in short supply.

 I am not sure if the so called XY Gen awakening is so evident yet.
 But these guys are seriously racing to get skill sets needed to manage all this.
 I have no doubt that there is a rapid maturing of the so called good times over indulging and conservative “me” generations that make up much of our business culture .

 I am privileged as a real McCoy baby boomer, like many of my peers, to have done quite well in life, We have made the mistakes through some good and tough times and now find we can still add significant value and ideas to younger managers of today.

 As source of great power for us is the natural peerage of old boy’s networks.
 But adding to this now are recent innovations such as online professional networks and social networking.
 LinkedIn for example has reconnected me with many former peers whom I had lost regular touch with.

 I now connect and sometimes even meet up with a much wider circle of old boys for business and current issue discussions.
 It is like being in a private club where your past successes and sins are known and taken for granted as part of the journey of life.
 The great thing is “me” is out as is competitive vying.
 Such self indulgence is not tolerated so people actually make valuable contributions as they listen.

 With such transparency and social circumspection the pearls of pure wisdom just drop out in most conversations.
 And many XYGENs are taking up these forums too and getting it all by osmosis as they quickly pick up the threads and contribute well.
 They are also naturally forming their own breed of networks as they realize the value more so than we ever could.